azat-co/practicalnode/chapter10/chapter10.md

 Multithreading with Cluster
 ===========================

-There are a lot of opinions out there against Node.js that are rooted in the myth that Node.js-based systems *have* to be single threaded.
-Although a single Node.js process *is* single threaded, nothing can be further from the truth about the systems.
+There are a lot of opinions out there against Node.js that are rooted in the myth that Node.js-based systems *have* to be single-threaded.
+Although a single Node.js process *is* single-threaded, nothing could be further from the truth about the systems.
 And with the core `cluster` module (<http://nodejs.org/api/cluster.html>), we can spawn many Node.js processes effortlessly to handle the system’s load.
-These individual processes use the same source code and they can listen to the same port.
+These individual processes use the same source code, and they can listen to the same port.
 Typically, each process uses one machine's CPU.
-There’s a master process that spawns all other processes and, in a way, controls them (can kill, restart, and so on).
+There’s a master process that spawns all other processes and, in a way, controls them (it can kill, restart, and so on).

 Here is a working example of an Express.js (version 4.x or 3.x) app that runs on four processes.
 At the beginning of the file, we import dependencies: